 Q4.
 What are "PRE-LOADED" and other "PREMIUM" lenses?

-Also, there are lot many varieties of premium lenses (usually which are NON-PRELOADED) in the form of Toric lenses / Multifocal lenses /Toric-multifocal lenses / TRIFOCAL lenses / Accommodative and Extended range of vision lenses (both in Indian and Imported varieties having different prices).
+Also, there are lot many varieties of "PREMIUM LENSES" (usually which are NON-PRELOADED) in the form of Toric lenses / Multifocal lenses /Toric-multifocal lenses / TRIFOCAL lenses / Accommodative and Extended range of vision lenses also called as EDOF-Lenses (both in Indian and Imported varieties having different prices).
 These lenses are much more costlier than routine aspheric lenses and have their own specific set of indications as well as limitations and are ‘Not Routinely Recommended In Every eye’ unless really useful for the patient profile of work, having no contraindications of use & of course only if the patients can afford them.

 TORIC LENSES help to reduce the ‘Cylindrical component’ of residual number for distance vision and will reduce dependency on distance glasses after surgery (but near glasses will still be required).

 MULTIFOCAL LENSES have both distance and near vision power inside the lens so if implanted in both eyes judiciously, they may altogether reduce the need of wearing any kind of glasses for distance and reading range.

 TRIFOCALS and EXTENDED DEPTH OF FOCUS (EDOF) Lenses have 3 ranges i.e. DISTANCE , NEAR as well as additional INTERMEDIATE RANGE (Which is mostly used for COMPUTER SCREEN WORK if you have such work alot)